-- (I) Reading and Focus Questions (15%) Students will provide an up-to-date review article to accompany their lecture material.
-Given current copyright changes, we will discuss how to distribute this information during the introductory classes.
-In addition, each student will prepare five focus questions for their lecture that are based on both your supplied reading and the text chapter.
-You must also provide an answer to each of your questions.
-Both of these elements must be submitted no less than three (3) working days prior to your presentation.
-Failure to do so will result in a 50% deduction for this portion of the course. - (2) Lecture (25%) Each student will be responsible for presenting a 50- to 60-minute lecture on an assigned topic/chapter of the required text, and you will then lead the class in the discussion session to be held afterward.
+(1) Reading and Focus Questions (15%) Students will provide an up-to-date review article concerning their topic area to accompany their lecture material.
+Given current copyright changes, we will discuss how to distribute this information to the class during the introductory classes.
+In addition, each student will prepare five focus questions for their lecture that are based upon your supplied reading.
+You must also prepare an answer to each of your questions.
+Both of these must be submitted no less than three (3) working days prior to your presentation.

+(2) Lecture (25%) Each student will be responsible for presenting a 50- to 60-minute lecture on an assigned topic/chapter of the required text, and you will then lead the class in the discussion session to be held afterward.
 You will be expected to expand beyond the text and your reading in both forums.
 Details related to this assignment will be discussed during the introductory classes and in-class workshops.
-You MUST provide me with an electronic copy of your final presentation slides (Keynote or Powerpoint only) by 4:30 pm on the day of your presentation. - (3) Abstract Assignment (20%) As a companion to your lecture each student must submit a written assignment that is adapted from several standard abstracted and annotated formats.
+You MUST provide me with an electronic copy of your final presentation slides (Keynote or Powerpoint only) by 10:50 am on the day of your presentation.

+(3) Abstract Assignment (20%) As a companion to your lecture each student must submit a written assignment that is adapted from several standard abstracted and annotated formats.
 The assignment consists of writing a one-page, critical abstract of each of six (6) primary research articles that address the same topic as your lecture (NOT including your selected reading or the text).
 The articles must have been published in a peer-reviewed (refereed) journal within the last six (6) years (i.e., 2005 or later - no exceptions).
 In contrast to third-year courses, this assignment will be given a letter grade and then you will have the opportunity to revise it once for a higher grade.
 An information sheet for this assignment will be available on Moodle and will be discussed during the introductory classes.
 This assignment must be submitted NO LATER THAN the start of the class, on the day of your presentation.